oneteme/jquery-demo/src/main/resources/META-INF/resources/tutorials/setup/columns.md

-1. Create columns interface
+1. Create columns enum

-Lets create our columns interface which we will call "JQDemoColumn"
+Lets create our columns ENUM which is a "ColumnDecorator" and will call it "JQDemoColumn"
  ```java
 //JQDemoColumn.java